identity-com/sol-did/program_v2/README.md

     .rpc();
 ```

-### Update the controllers of a DID
+### Update the Controllers of a DID
-This operation sets/updates the controllers of a DID.
+This operation sets or updates the controllers of a DID.
 This overwrites any existing controllers.

 ```ts
   await service